-The Tree Swallow, and blog Takhuk (please scroll to bottom of page to find weekly posts) is where I hope you will find some short pieces of thoughtful reading, and other offerings of mine that may appear from time to time.
+The Tree Swallow, and my blog Takhuk, is where I hope you will find some short pieces of thoughtful reading, and other offerings of mine that may appear from time to time.
 About things that, like this bird the tree swallow, move quickly.
 But also, like the tree swallow, remain constant and timeless.

 Why Tahkuk?
 Tahkuk represents the first 6 letters of the Ancient Greek word tahkukinetos which means tree swallow.
 Translated, the word means, moving quickly.
 I know nothing of Ancient Greek, by the way.
 I was just looking for a mysterious word to reflect the mystery of writing, of nature, and of this technology that allows me to share this with you.